 Use clever storage solutions for glasses and kitchen utensils

-Hang a minimalist wall clock on the walls
+Hang a minimalist clock on the wall

 How do you create a Scandinavian bedroom?

-Get a quality woolen bedspread
+Get a quality woollen bedspread

 Choose a simple bedside table for a minimalist lamp

 Choose decorations and materials with light neutral colours

 For the walls, choose artwork such as black and white photographs or typographies